“The unique experience of the hot stone bath after a hike is really refreshing, and you can’t miss the luscious barleywine.”

 Thimphu's Weekend Market and local family visit

 To first get a glimpse of the authentic local life of Bhutanese, we went to the Weekend Market in Thimphu, which opens every Thursday to Sunday.
 We learned from the locals that the market would be gradually filled with varieties of fresh agricultural products from Thursday, and Friday and Saturday would see the busiest scene of the market.
-As we strolled along the lines of the many organic goods, we surprisingly found that unlike many other Asian markets, the Thimphu's Weekend Market shows a well organized and neat environment, with different kinds of products being put in specific places.
+As we strolled along the lines of the many organic goods, we surprisingly found that, unlike many other Asian markets, Thimphu's Weekend Market shows a well-organized and neat environment, with different kinds of products being put in specific places.
 We found butter and cheese that are full of Bhutanese characteristics, as well as the incredibly giant cucumber.
 Bhutanese would go back home from the market after purchasing enough supplements for the next coming week, and we got the chance to interact with the locals closely, receiving lots of hospitable smiles.

 After that, we decided to go deeper into Bhutanese daily lives by visiting locals' homes.
 We went to two families, one richer and the other normal, but all show great warmth towards our visit.
 With the luscious barleywine, we enjoyed a good time toasting to each other and chatted happily about different cultures.
 And we were astonished to learn that in Bhutan, husbands are supposed to live with wives' families after getting married.
 It is quite different from many countries in Asia and reflects the special social status that Bhutanese women have.
 But it was this kind of unexpected cultural discovery that made a journey meaningful.

-If you are an energetic traveler, we would recommend you to try the cycling experience we did during this trip.
+If you are an energetic traveler, we would recommend you try the cycling experience we did during this trip.
 It's scenic but not very strenuous, which we had our private car and driver driven the bikes and us from Thimphu up to the Dochula Pass, and then we started paddling along the road to Punakha.
-The trip was a downhill cycling, so it didn't leave us being out of breath, while at the same time we kept soaking up the breathtaking scenery of the countryside and stopped to take some wonderful pictures from time to time.
+The trip was downhill cycling, so it didn't leave us being out of breath, while at the same time we kept soaking up the breathtaking scenery of the countryside and stopped to take some wonderful pictures from time to time.
 After cycling for some time, Don and I were feeling a little thirsty, so we turned to our car that had kept accompanying us along the way for a coffee break, which made us feel very easy and we didn't need to worry about being helpless if anything went wrong during the trip.

 Corporate social responsibility

 Odynovo always attaches importance to corporate social responsibility, and it was one of our purposes during this journey.
-Bringing food and exercise equipment with us, we came to the Punakha Central Monastic Primary School, a public school that government built for orphans and kids from poor families.
-We received sincere prayers from those lovely kids, as well as some small pieces of Thangka drawn by their little hands, which were filled with Buddhist characteristics and most innocent mind of the children.
+Bringing food and exercise equipment with us, we came to the Punakha Central Monastic Primary School, a public school that the government built for orphans and kids from poor families.
+We received sincere prayers from those lovely kids, as well as some small pieces of Thangka drawn by their little hands, which were filled with Buddhist characteristics and the most innocent minds of the children.
 We later played football with them and enjoyed some real leisure moments.
 We felt that the poor material conditions did not bother them too much.
 Though we may have discovered some unhappy sides of this happiest country, we did not leave there with any sense of depression, instead, we thought of what would be the true happiness of our life.

 Traditional mask dance of Chham

 During festivals like Tshechu, a special tradition of Chham would be played.
-It is a sacred mask dance that dates back to the 8th century, which performers would wear masks and dress up as the different varieties of divine attendants and celestial beings, dancing to the live music played with zither, flute, and lute, acting as if they are preparing the path to heaven.
+It is a sacred mask dance that dates back to the 8th century, in which performers would wear masks and dress up as the different varieties of divine attendants and celestial beings, dancing to the live music played with zither, flute, and lute, acting as if they are preparing the path to heaven.
 We were not traveling Bhutan during the festivals, but with Odynovo Tours, we got the chance to admire this unique kind of art form.
-And the private arranged show allowed us to take some memorable pictures without disturbance.
+And the privately arranged show allowed us to take some memorable pictures without disturbance.